 StepUp for Research passwords must meet complexity requirements defined below.
 These requirements determine what StepUp for Research considers important for a strong password.

 All reasonable precautions should be exercised to maintain the secrecy of your password and to ensure they cannot be easily guessed or derived by others.
 Passwords should not be disclosed to anyone, and you are not permitted to attempt to discover someone else’s password.

-If you suspect or know someone has learned your password, use the online ‘reset password’ option or contact the helpline.
+If you suspect or know someone has learned your password, use the online ‘reset password’ option or contact the helpdesk.

-If you forget your password, reset it using the ‘forgotten password’ link or by calling the helpline for assistance.
+If you forget your password, reset it using the ‘forgotten password’ link or by calling the helpdesk for assistance.

 Passwords can only be changed once every 24 hours.

-If you choose to leave StepUp for Dementia Research, your online account will be deactivated.
-When your volunteer account is deactivated from the StepUp for Dementia Research website, all personal data will be removed from the database, however, for audit and monitoring purposes, a non-identifiable copy will be held in the University’ TRIM system or a similar system for the prescribed retention period.
+If you choose to leave StepUp for Research, your online account will be deactivated.
+When your volunteer account is deactivated from the StepUp for Research (either from StepUp for Dementia Research or StepUp for Ageing Research), all personal data will be removed from the database, however, for audit and monitoring purposes, a non-identifiable copy will be held in the University’ TRIM system or a similar system for the prescribed retention period.
 Data from deceased accounts and inactive accounts for three years will be treated similarly.
 For more information, refer to the University of Sydney’s Recordkeeping Policy 2017.
-This means that no registered clinician or researcher user accessing StepUp for Dementia Research can see your information.
+This means that no registered clinician or researcher user accessing StepUp for Research can see your information.
 You will no longer be able to access your account and will not be contacted or matched to research studies.
-Withdrawing from StepUp for Dementia Research will not affect any existing research studies you have chosen to join.
+Withdrawing from StepUp for Research will not affect any existing research studies you have chosen to join.